 October District Council on Administrative Services (DCAS) reviews General Fund Allocation Model and Infrastructure Funding Model to consider the need for modifications.
-November/ December Vice Chancellor and District Budget Officer estimate revenue and inflationary costs in upcoming and subsequent budget years to identify gaps.
-Vice Chancellor provides analysis of projected revenues and increases in costs to DCAS for revenue and deliberation of targeted FTES, expenditure reductions or increases, and consideration of managed use or increase of reserves.
+November/ Vice chancellor and District budget officer estimate revenue and inflationary costs in upcoming December and subsequent budget years to identify gaps.
+Vice chancellor provides analysis of projected revenues and increases in costs to DCAS for revenue and deliberation of targeted FTES, expenditure reductions or increases, and consideration of managed use or increase of reserves.
 Colleges and District office receive preliminary allocations for the upcoming fiscal year based on the budget allocation models and begin preliminary budget plans.
-January Vice Chancellor and District/College budget officers review Governor's Initial Budget Proposal and refine budget projections.
+T Visa Changellan and District/Caller India to Communication Communication Design to Design and January Vice Chancellor and District/College budget officers review Governor's Initial Budget Proposal and refine budget projections.
 Provide an update to DCAS.
-February Board of Trustees reviews the Governor's Initial Budget Proposal and District budget projections and provides strategic direction.
-Vice Chancellor and District/College officers draft budget assumptions and submit to DCAS for consideration and recommendation to Board.
+February Board of Trustees reviews the Governor's Initial Budget Proposal and District budget 201001 projections and provides strategic direction. £J Vice chancellor and District/College officers draft budget assumptions and submit to DCAS for consideration and recommendation to Board.
 March/April Board of Trustees approves budget assumptions.
 Colleges and District office receive allocation for tentative budget based on the allocation models and build site-specific tentative budgets.
-DCAS receives an update.
-May Vice Chancellor and District/College Laget officers compare Governor's May Revise to District budget projections and make adjustments and provide DCAS with an update.
+DCAS receives an update. models and build site-specific tentative budgets.
+DeAs receives an update.
+May Vice chancellor and District/College bugget officers compare Governor's May Revise to 3 District budget projections and make adjustments and provide DCAS with an update.
 DCAS reviews Tentative Budget and recommends to Board.
 June Board of Trustees approves the Tentative budget.
-July/August Vice Chancellor and District/College budget officers compare signed State budget to District budget projections and make adjustments.
+July/August Vice chancellor and District/College budget officers compare signed State budget to District budget projections and make adjustments.
 Colleges and District office receive final allocations for the upcoming fiscal year based on the allocation models, analyze year-end results, incorporate these results into local planning processes, and build a site-specific adoption budget.
 DCAS reviews Adoption Budget and recommends through Board.
 September Board of Trustees approve the Adoption budget.
+September Done of Trustees approve the Traception Student

-Once the budget is adopted for the District, College level planning for the upcoming year begins with the annual Fall Fling (III.D.49).
-The annual updates of program plans are due by September 15 of each year, and call for both quantitative and qualitative analysis of program status and a three-year future projection (III.D.23).
-Based upon a review and analysis of course-level and/or program-level outcomes and goals set for the coming year, each program requests resources for program improvement.
+Once the budget is adopted for the District, College level planning for the upcoming year begins with the annual Fall Fling.
+192 The annual updates of program plans are due by September 15 of each year, and call for both quantitative and qualitative analysis of program status and a three-year future projection.
+193 Based upon a review and analysis of course-level and/or program-level outcomes and goals set for the coming year, each program requests resources for program improvement.
 The primary vehicle for the allocation of discretionary funds outside of unit operation budgets is the annual program plan review, which dovetails into the prioritization of physical, human, and technical/equipment resources requests.

-The Vice President of Business Services, Executive Vice President, and Academic Senate President meet with each dean and their respective faculty and staff leads for each program to evaluate the status of their programs and to review both the division operating budget and additional requests for resources.
+The vice president of business services, executive vice president, and Academic Senate president meet with each dean and their respective faculty and staff leads for each program to evaluate the status of their programs and to review both the division operating budget and additional requests for resources.
 Requests for discretionary allocations outside the program's operating budget are grouped by category (human resources, physical resource, technology resources), and dispatched to the appropriate participatory planning committees for validation and prioritization.

-This governance process for prioritization of resource requests is managed through the Moorpark College Fiscal Planning Committee (III.D.33), Committee on Accreditation and Planning - Facilities and Technology (F/T CAP) (III.D.
-34, 35 & 36), Academic Senate, and Deans' Council processes, with final decisions made at Vice Presidents' Council contingent upon funding.
+This governance process for prioritization of resource requests is managed through the Moorpark College Fiscal Planning Committee, 194 Committee on Accreditation and Planning - Facilities and Technology (F/T CAP), 195 Academic Senate, and Deans' Council processes, with final decisions made at Vice Presidents' Council contingent upon funding.